ShanePAustin/pands-project2021/README.md

 max            7.90         4.40          6.90         2.50
 ```

-This was then expanded to breakdown the statistical summary per species:
+While the above is informative, it is more benefical to perform the same analyis seperate by species.
+Therefore the describe() function was expanded to breakdown the statistical summary per species.
+The code to do this is layed out below:

 ```python
 sumSeto = df[df["Species"] == "Iris-setosa"].describe().round(2)
 sumVers = df[df["Species"] == "Iris-versicolor"].describe().round(2)
 sumVirg = df[df["Species"] == "Iris-virginica"].describe().round(2)
 ```

 ```
 Data Summary (Setosa)